SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

 ### **Dependencies**
-List of packages that are used in this tutorial
+Here is the list of all the dependencies that are needed to run this tutorial.
+They are all listed in the requirements.txt file as well

+   * mapclient, version x
-   * package one, version x
+   * opencmiss.zinc, version x
-   * package 2, version x
+   * opencmiss.argon, version x

 ### **Getting started**
 If you have not already done so, clone the GitHub repository onto your local machine into the _SPARC-tutorial_ folder wit the following command: